 Cross-cultural translation is a process which looks at both language and cultural adaptation issues in the process of preparing a study instrument for use in another culture and geographical region.
 The challenge is to adapt an instrument so that it retains the meaning and intent of the original instrument (the source language) and is culturally relevant and comprehensible.
 Thus, the aim is to achieve a “cultural” rather than a “literal” translation into a target language.

-“The Rome Translation Project”, headed by Dr. Ami Sperber, was established to oversee the translation of all relevant Rome Foundation material, in particular the Rome III book, the Rome III diagnostic questionnaire, and the Rome clinical algorithms.
+The “Rome Translation Project”, headed by Dr. Ami Sperber, was established to oversee the translation (and “localization, see below) of all Rome Foundation material, in particular the Rome IV diagnostic questionnaire, the Rome IV book, other Rome IV publications as well as other questionnaires and earlier Rome material.
 The diagnostic questionnaire and criteria will be available for use in epidemiologic studies and clinical trials.

-The project has developed official guidelines for translation of these materials that must be followed before Rome Foundation approval is granted.
-Approval is required for all uses of translated versions of the Rome material including research and education.
+The project has developed 6 distinct official guidelines for translation and localization of these materials.
+These must be signed and followed before Rome Foundation approval for the translation or localization is granted.
+Final Rome Foundation approval is required for any use of translated and localized versions of the Rome material including research and education.